Petun: Historical sources

-Pre-contact
+Precontact

-The Petun emerged during the Late Ceramic archaeological period, which began around 1100 years ago and ended around 400 years ago.
-They are grouped with the Huron and Neutral peoples as part of the Ontario Iroquois tradition.
+The Petun emerged during the Late Ceramic archaeological period, which began around 1,100 years ago and ended around 400 years ago.
+They are grouped with the Wendat and Neutral peoples as part of the Ontario Iroquois tradition.
 The Ontario Iroquoians, St. Lawrence Iroquoians, and the Iroquois of what is now upstate New York are sometimes grouped together as Northern Iroquoians.
 The Late Ceramic is characterized by its longhouse-based fortified settlements, which were often enclosed by palisades.
 The early Ontario Iroquoian tradition is further split into two regional groupings: the Glen Meyer to the south (associated with the north shore of Lake Erie) and the Pickering to the north, which covered the area between Lake Ontario and Georgian Bay.
 At some point around 700 years ago, the Pickering culture spread across most of what is now southern Ontario.
 J. V. Wright, who in the mid- and late 20th century wrote extensively on the prehistory of Ontario, attributes this to warfare, with the Pickering dispersing and assimilating the Glen Meyer.
 There is no evidence of widespread warfare, however, which casts doubt on this hypothesis.

 Throughout the Late Ceramic period, agriculture became more important, while the importance of hunting decreased.
 Corn was first introduced to the area during the Early Ceramic period (3000–1100 BP) and coincides with the rise of the Princess Point culture, which is generally agreed by archaeologists to be ancestral to Iroquoians, even as it shows discontinuity with previous archaeological cultures in the area and possibly represents a movement of Iroquoian peoples to the area from the south.
 The lavish grave goods which appeared in the Early Ceramic, often made from imported materials, underscored a Late Ceramic development of more elaborate funerary practices, which included secondary burials and the use of ossuaries.

 Immediately before contact with Europeans, later Ontario Iroquoians had developed into two separate cultural groupings: the Huron–Petun to the north, and the Neutrals and their close relatives, the Erie, to the south.
 Populations became more centralized around large, well-fortified village sites.
-The Huron–Petun and Neutrals both retreated to core areas: the Huron around their "homeland" territory near Georgian Bay, and the Neutrals in the Niagara Peninsula.
+The Huron–Petun and Neutrals both retreated to core areas: the Wendat around their "homeland" territory near Georgian Bay, and the Neutrals in the Niagara Peninsula.